List of EastEnders characters introduced in 2013: Kane, Little Chris, Renzo, Ali and Tayo

 The gang first appear running from the tube station, having evaded their fare.
 They are chased by a ticket inspector, and Liam Butcher (James Forde), who already knows them, helps them to hide.
 They later meet Liam and invite him to join, giving him cash and saying he will make more money than at his job.
 They later create a mess in the market, and market inspector Tamwar Masood (Himesh Patel) stands up to them, so they leave.
 They later mug him, taking his money belt, and Kane goes to Liam's house, giving him some money and thanking him for letting them know about Tamwar's money belt.
-Liam's mother Bianca Butcher (Patsy Palmer) finds the money belt in Liam's bedroom and is then told that Liam has been associating with a gang.
+Liam's mother Bianca Jackson (Patsy Palmer) finds the money belt in Liam's bedroom and is then told that Liam has been associating with a gang.
 Kat Moon (Jessie Wallace) tells Bianca that the police think the mugging was done by a known gang from an estate where a shooting took place recently.
 Bianca goes there when Liam does not come home, and sees him messing around with the gang.
 She confronts them, saying they bullied Liam into joining the gang and she knows about the mugging.
 She tells Liam to come home, saying he could end up dead.
 Renzo states that Liam is having dinner with him and his mother that night, but Bianca refuses to believe it.
 Kane threatens Bianca, eventually pushing her to the ground, which displeases Renzo, who checks if Bianca is okay.
 Some of the other gang members then take Liam away, while Renzo calmly warns Bianca about the area before disappearing.
 Liam comes home the next day and the gang arrive later on.
-Bianca finds them, and tries to make them stay away, while Liam has to be physically restrained by Ray Dixon (Chucky Venn) and locked in his bedroom to stop him seeing the gang.
+Bianca finds them, and tries to make them stay away, while Liam has to be physically restrained by Ray Dixon (Charles Venn) and locked in his bedroom to stop him seeing the gang.
 After he is let out, he returns to the gang, and they tell him to prove his loyalty to them, by walking a dangerous wall, smashing a car window, stealing alcohol and stealing money from his colleague Shirley Carter (Linda Henry).
 The gang then congratulate Liam for passing, by holding a party in his honour.
 Liam tries to leave the party after being warned off by a girl he knows, but the gang stop him leaving so he hides in the bathroom.
 As Kane confronts Liam, the police arrive and the entire gang, including Liam, are arrested.
 They are all released without charge, but the gang blame Liam.
 When Bianca arrives and sees them all together, Little Chris stabs Liam and they run away.
 Ava and Dexter then discover the gang have trashed their flat.
 The gang members are arrested again but as they deny any involvement in the stabbing, they are released on bail.